A Look at Our Session Schedules

 Our three-week session is for campers who want the extend the fun, friendships, adventure, and personal growth inherent through immersion in a longer session.
 Simply put, campers get to experience significantly more.
 A relaxed pace allows for more substantive friendships to be created and for outdoor and activity skills to be honed, building greater self-confidence as a by-product.
 Three weeks also offers a wider variety and higher level of outdoor trips.
 The extra week amplifies the opportunity for role models to make a more powerful impact and campers to maximize personal growth.
 The added benefit of being tech-free for three years is priceless, too!

 Days 1–12 follow the same outline as our two week session above.

 The third week at camp kicks off with a bang!
 Campers will get excited about special events, trips, and activities unavailable to our two-week campers.
-Immediately after the session 3b campers depart, the three-weekers get to play an incredible and unique all-camp game that brings enthusiasm to a fever pitch.
 Our camper-to-counselor ratio is even lower for this special week, allowing even more individual attention and instruction.
 In three weeks, campers significantly improve their activity skills and get to focus on the activities that most interest them.
-Every cabin group will go on an additional camping trip to further strengthen their bonds and cabin community.
 We’ll offer more Off-Camp Adventure trips like mountain biking, climbing, river tubing, canoeing, or hiking to broaden each camper’s outdoor adventure experience.
 At the end, we’ll have a special carnival and all-camp game to bring this special session to a close.
 Even more important than an extra week of fun and friendship, the enhanced personal growth and close community experience is what makes three weeks at Pinnacle the highlight of our campers’ year.